NinaMercedes/Nanopore-LSHTM-Omics/README.md

 ## Identifying drug-resistance from *Escherichia coli* WGS sequenced using Oxford Nanopore reads
 In the data repository you have been provided with seven *Escherichia coli* whole genome sequences that have been sequenced using Oxford Nanopore (MinION).
 These samples were collected from a long-term health care facility in Japan by a previous study (ENA Project Accession: PRJDB9189).
 These sequences have already been basecalled and we have provided some QC reports.
 Your task is to analyse the Nanopore fastq data to identify drug-resistance genes.

 As we have done previously, the first step will be to perform QC before going onto downstream analysis.
-To trim the nanopore reads we have used **Porechop** (*ab initio*) to identify any adapter sequences and remove them.
-This is an important step, especially when performing genome assembly.

 ### Step 1.
 Quality Control and Contamination
 **Step 1**: Let's first check the quality of the nanopore fastq data by mapping to an E.coli reference genome.
 To do this we use a 'sequencing_summary.txt' file generated using dorado.
 We check quality using **PycoQC**: